Skeletal remains from Lake Mead are from person who died nearly 49 years ago

-LAS VEGAS (KLAS) — Nevada county officials have identified skeletal remains found at Lake Mead as a person who died there nearly 49 years ago.
+LAS VEGAS (KLAS) — County officials have identified skeletal remains found at Lake Mead as a person who died there nearly 49 years ago.

 The identification comes after DNA analysis, and officials have ruled Smith’s death accidental.

-The discovery of Smith’s remains in October was the fourth such find at Lake Mead.
-The initial set, reported first by Nexstar’s KLAS, was found on May 1 when a body was discovered in a barrel near Hemenway Harbor.
+The discovery of Smith’s remains was the fourth such discovery at Lake Mead when they were discovered in October.
+The first set was found on May 1 when a body was found in a barrel near Hemenway Harbor.
+The 8 News Now Investigators first reported the discovery.

 Additional human remains were found at Callville Bay less than a week later.
 The third set of remains was found on July 25, when a person at Swim Beach near Boulder Beach reported human remains to the National Park Service.

-Note: UPDATE: This article has been edited to correct the cause of death for Smith, which was accidental.